llmrb/llm/README.md

 the
 [llmrb/json-schema](https://github.com/llmrb/json-schema)
 library  for the sake of the examples - it is an optional dependency that is loaded on-demand.
-At least for the time being it is not neccessary to install it separately.
+At least for the time being it is not necessary to install it separately.
 The interface is designed so you could drop in any other library in its place:

 ```ruby